gregdavisd/DAEBlend/README.md

 - Armatures and skin deformations.
 - Rigid animation by parenting meshes to armature bones.
 Armatures can also be parented to a bone of another armature allowing for chains of armatures.
 - Morph targets (shape keys).
 Morph Key animation is experimental as the official Collada spec doesn't support it.
+- Different coordinate systems for OpenGL and DirectX.
+Changes geometry data so doesn't use tricks like adding rotation nodes.
 - Cameras.
 - Lamps.